 Late-November early-December is when other people normally start getting christmassy.
 I, on the other hand, head to the UN climate talks to call out corporate lobbyists.
-The “conference of the parties”, or COP, is a yearly circus that sees people from governments, universities, environmental organisations and industry descend upon a city and spend the next two weeks stuck inside brightly-lit, hastily-constructed negotiating halls that could be anywhere in the world.
+The “conference of the parties,” or COP, is a yearly circus that sees people from governments, universities, environmental organizations, and industry descend upon a city and spend the next two weeks stuck inside brightly-lit, hastily-constructed negotiating halls that could be anywhere in the world.
 This year is COP24.

 This year the conference takes place in Katowice, Poland.
 Coal country.
 Exactly where you’d want climate negotiations to be.
 It’s the second time the Poles are hosting it in five years.
 Last time at COP19, we saw coal companies sponsoring the talks themselves, backed by the Polish government.
-The hosts went as far as co-organising the parallel “International Coal and Climate Summit” with the coal lobby, hosting it at the Ministry of Economy at the same time as the real climate talks.
-This year we had to wait until two days before the negotiations begun before finding out the sponsors, but they didn’t disappoint: more coal, oil and gas companies, as well as the banks and insurance companies backing them.
+The hosts went as far as co-organizing the parallel “International Coal and Climate Summit” with the coal lobby, hosting it at the Ministry of Economy at the same time as the real climate talks.
+This year we had to wait until two days before the negotiations begun before finding out the sponsors, but they didn’t disappoint: more coal, oil, and gas companies, as well as the banks and insurance companies backing them.
 This was their chance to pretend to give a shit about climate change.

-After 20 years of COP being on a treadmill (lots of huffing and puffing, no moving forward), the organisers have identified what would break the deadlock: an extra day.
+After 20 years of COP being on a treadmill (lots of huffing and puffing, no moving forward), the organizers have identified what would break the deadlock: an extra day.
 And so, despite taking place in a Catholic country, the conference is starting on a Sunday rather than waiting until Monday.
 Is nothing holy anymore?
 As it happens, the official opening plenary is still delayed two-and-a-half hours.

-I head to the country pavilions – the exhibition spaces put on by governments.
+I head to the country pavilions—the exhibition spaces put on by governments.
 Most are half-finished, but the UK’s is pretty much done, proudly plugging its “clean growth” credentials.
 The year before at COP23 in Bonn, Germany, the UK’s pavilion was sponsored by Barclays, a bank involved in funding the controversial practice of “fracking” for gas.
 This year they weren’t quite so stupid, even though the UK government has recently given the green light to fracking, despite widespread local and national opposition.

 The coal and gas sponsors are all present in the Polish government’s pavilion, even hiring models with branded sashes to wander around promoting their corporate social responsibility schemes (remember the tree planting?).
 But then again, they give out free sausage.
-Swings and roundabouts.
-Burn down the planet, give free food.
+Swings and roundabouts—burn down the planet, give free food.
 There’s no such thing as a free lunch.

 The official COP24 bus to the venue is plastered in the logo of the Polish gas company PGNiG, which is also sponsoring the talks.
-They claim the bus is clean, being run on natural gas, but recent research by the group Transport & Environment shows gas-powered cars are just as bad for the climate and for air pollution as petrol and diesel cars.
+They claim the bus is clean, being run on natural gas, but recent research by the group Transport & Environment shows gas-powered cars are just as bad for the climate and for air pollution as gas and diesel cars.

 Activist and civil society groups from around the world used the conference to launch their “People’s Demands” for COP24.
 The fossil fuel industry is still setting the terms of the debate, so as well as keeping fossil fuels in the ground, activists also call for the fossil fuel industry to be kicked out of the talks.

-At a press conference later that day, the UN praised the "huge dynamism in the business community" which is "understanding the need of change", without acknowledging the businesses that are still a barrier to urgent action.
+At a press conference later that day, the UN praised the "huge dynamism in the business community" which is "understanding the need of change," without acknowledging the businesses that are still a barrier to urgent action.
 After 20 years, we’re further than ever from reaching where we want to be.